 If you made an initial deposit of £1,000 and added £100 a month, after 21 years your net contributions would be £26,200.

-A good place to start could be a children's savings account.
-These accounts can only be opened by, or on behalf of, a child under the age of 18.
+A children's savings account is a type of savings account that can only be opened by, or on behalf of, a child under the age of 18.

 You might want to open one children’s account for your child to put their pocket money into, and another for you to pay in any larger amounts.
 They usually pay a slightly better interest rate compared to adult savings accounts.

 Keep in mind – if the account is in your child's name, it's your child's money.